hamlibdk/HAMLIB-SDK/README.md

 **Step 3a: Upgrade your Qt Deployment**

 A Minimum Qt installation pegs at [Qt][] at version 5.15.2.
-If you did not use the "F" Full option for [Qt][] deployment or you want to add additional Qt versions - i.e. test 6.3.2 version - you should do so now.
+If you did not use the "F" Full option for [Qt][] deployment or you want to add additional Qt versions - i.e. test Qt 6.5.0 - you should do so now.

 **The use of Qt 5.15.2 is the Qt deployment for JT-ware.
 Qt6 streams are not yet supported for JT-ware compiles.**